tharwaninitin/etlflow/modules/docs/src/main/mdoc/docs/parallel.md

 **This page shows how to execute more than one steps in parallel**

 ### Example 1
-Below is the sample Http Step GET example.
+Below is the sample Http Step example.

 ```scala mdoc